r18693616-source/ChessPilot/README.md

 - **Automatic Board Flipping**: Automatically flips the board if you’re playing as Black.
 - **Stockfish Integration**: Uses the Stockfish chess engine to suggest the best move.
 - **Auto Move Execution**: Automatically plays the best move suggested by Stockfish.
+- **Auto Play Moves**: When enabled, the script will automatically make moves after the opponent’s move without requiring any further clicks (new feature).
+- **Manual Play**: A **"Play Next Move"** button allows you to manually play the next move after you analyze the board.
 - **Graphical User Interface (GUI)**: Provides a user-friendly interface instead of terminal-based interaction.
 - **New Feature – ESC Key**: Allows the user to go back and select the playing color again.
 - **New Feature – Castling Support**: Users can now indicate castling rights via a tick mark before each move.
 - **New Feature – Depth Slider**: Users can now choose the depth for Stockfish's analysis via a slider. **Note**: More depth means longer processing time.
 The default depth is set to 15, which is recommended for a good balance between speed and accuracy.
+- **Screenshot Functionality Removed**: The screenshot feature has been removed as it was not required for optimal performance.

 ---